dshoreman/nextshot/README.md

 ### In a Terminal

-Simply run `nextshot` and select the area you want to capture.
+Simply run `nextshot` and select the area (or click in the window) you want to capture.
+To capture the entire display, run NextShot with the `--fullscreen` argument.

-NextShot will then prompt you for a filename before uploading, or you can leave it as the default and hit enter.
+If you enabled the `rename` option in your config, NextShot will then prompt you for a filename before uploading, or you can leave it as the default and hit enter.
+With `rename` disabled, upload is fully automatic.

 If you ran `nextshot` too soon or decide you don't want to take the screenshot after all, hit `Ctrl+C` to abort the selection.

 ### Usage via Keybind (i3-wm)

-To run NextShot when you press Print Screen, add the following to your i3 config:
+Add the following to your i3 config to have NextShot's different modes bound to the Print Screen key:

 ```
+bindsym --release Print exec "nextshot --fullscreen"
-bindsym --release Print exec nextshot
+bindsym --release Shift+Print exec nextshot
 ```

 Note that due to limitations with ImageMagick's `import` tool, it is not possible